Royal Far West School

 Our main aims are:

-• to support teachers with embedding local Aboriginal perspectives into engaging play-based learning experiences.
+• To support teachers with embedding local Aboriginal perspectives into engaging play-based learning experiences.

 The SWAY program is aligned to the EYLF V2 (Early Years Learning Framework) and the NSW syllabus outcomes.